oscarhiggott/PyMatching/README.md

 ## Licensing of Blossom V dependency

-This package uses the Blossom V implementation of minimum weight perfect matching (available [here](https://pub.ist.ac.at/~vnk/software.html)) which is licenced for research purposes only.
+This package uses the Blossom V implementation of minimum weight perfect matching (downloaded from [here](https://pub.ist.ac.at/~vnk/software.html) upon installation) which is licenced for research purposes only.
 Commercial licensing options for Blossom V are available [here](https://xip.uclb.com/i/software/BlossomV.html).